Some habits that are okay back home are completely taboo in Korea, and won’t help you make new friends.

-If you’re visiting South Korea for the first time, here are 16 things you should know about etiquette so you don’t accidentally offend the locals.
+If you’re visiting South Korea for the first time, here are our top etiquette tips so you don’t accidentally offend the locals.

 While short-shorts and skirts are commonplace for women in Korea’s major cities, exposed shoulders and low-cut tops are considered taboo elsewhere.